 Yet, many channels are not well-equipped.
 Facebook Messenger does not have too many options.
 You may not be able to customize colors and fonts, but you can use other visual elements to show your brand consistency.

 What images should you use for your bot?

 Further, natural pictures work better than artificial ones because they generate trust easily.
 Try to avoid compositions and poses that look fake.
-Do you remember those 80’s photo-banks where everything looked artificial?
-You should avoid extreme lightning, extra-smiling faces, staged situations.
+Do you remember those 80’s photo banks where everything looked artificial?
+You should avoid extreme lightning, extra-smiling faces, and staged situations.

 Keep in mind that pictures must follow the brand’s color palette too.
 Sometimes, it is a good idea to ask designers to change some colors strategically.
 To illustrate, if your primary brand color is pink and your competitor’s color is blue, do not show a happy kid wearing a blue shirt.

 Most of the media files can be used in chatbots.
 Yet, some channels have some limitations.
 You can test files before editing them, which will help you check whether they can be accepted.

 People in the images should be like your customer group

 Another essential aspect is displaying photos of real people.
 Your users should be able to identify themselves with people they see in the chat images.
 In other words, users should feel empathy; they should imagine themselves doing and feeling like the person in the picture.

 As a starting point, you can conduct a study of your users.
 Are those predominantly young or older people, men or women, or rather a diverse group?
 Making smart choices will allow you to get the right attention.